POETRY & PILGRIMAGE

 And all the other competitors looked on amazed,

-Dave and Ray went on to fulfil their deepest, deepest wishes;
+Dave and Ray went on to fulfill their deepest spiritual wishes:

 Which spread – with the help of fishy bodhisattvas – like a dream

-Until every single angler in the land had dispensed with maggot and hook.
+Until every single angler in the land had dispensed with worm and hook.

-Some would just sit in bliss; others with an open heart and open book.
+Some would just sit there with an open heart; some with an open book.

-And, as the years progressed, the origins of the particular pursuit clouded
+And, as the years progressed, the origins of this particular pursuit clouded

 Over and its once deathly purpose became shrouded

 In myth and legend.
-Fishing became a pure and harmless pleasure,
+"Fishing" became a national treasure,

 Much like the male nipple.